MarcinAL/LaravelContainer/README.md

 If any dependency or author has been unintentionally omitted, please contact the repository maintainer to ensure proper attribution.

 ---
-Read comments in docker-compose.yml if you do not know execute container.
+Read comments in docker-compose.yml if you do not know how to execute container.
 ---

 ```text